Quick & Easy Chicken with Green Bean Stir Fry Recipe

 Instructions

-11. Add chicken and spread the pieces out, allow the meat to sear for 30 seconds and then stir fry until no longer pink on the outside (2-3 minutes).
+7. Add the chicken to the pan and spread the pieces out, allow the meat to sear for 1 minute and then stir fry until no longer pink on the outside (2-3 minutes).

 Recipe Notes

 Cooking times may vary depending on equipment used.
-If for some reason, your sauce seizes up and becomes lumpy, add an ounce of water and keep stirring.
+If you use a wok or a stainless steel pan, you can preheat and stir fry on medium high heat, but the stir fry might cook much faster, so adjust your heat and time accordingly.
+If for some reason, your sauce seizes up and becomes lumpy, add 1-2 tablespoons of water and keep stirring.

 Sign up to have Nut Free Wok’s Allergy Aware Asian Fare recipes delivered to your inbox